sindresorhus/touch-bar-simulator/readme.md

 > Use the Touch Bar on any Mac

 Launch the Touch Bar simulator from anywhere without needing to have Xcode installed, whereas Apple requires you to launch it from inside Xcode.
-It also comes with a handy transparency slider, a screenshot button, and a service to toggle the Touch Bar in the Services menu or with a keyboard shortcut.
+It also comes with a handy transparency slider, a screenshot button, and a menu bar icon and system service to toggle the Touch Bar with a click or keyboard shortcut.

+Right- or option-clicking the menu bar icon displays a menu with options to dock the window to the top or bottom of the screen, make it show on all desktops at once, access toolbar features in docked mode, or quit the app.

-You can add a shortcut in `System Preferences` → `Keyboard` → `Shortcuts` → `Services` → `Toggle Touch Bar`.
+You can add a toggle shortcut in `System Preferences` → `Keyboard` → `Shortcuts` → `Services` → `Toggle Touch Bar`.

 **Important:** If clicking in the simulator or the screenshot button is not working, you need to go to "System Preferences" → "Security & Privacy" → "Accessibility", and ensure "Touch Bar Simulator.app" is checked.
 If it's already checked, try unchecking and checking it again.